THE PRINCIPLES AND PEDAGOGY OF THE REGGIO EMILIA PRESCHOOL FINDINGS ON WHAT PROMOTES SUCCESSFUL LEARNING IN YOUNG CHILDREN

 and the world is taken into account

-The Reggio Emilia philosophy is defined by a system of relationships.
-Child, educator and family are equal participants.
+A system of relationships defines Reggio Emilia's philosophy.
+The child, educator and family are equal participants.
 There is a value and a strategy of belonging.
 A culture of solidarity is the basis of making learning visible to the community.
-The corner of the triangle representing the child is his or her intellectual, social and affective identity formed at the interface with others.
-The corner relating to the teacher is an entry point of both the educator’s individual self, but also their metacognitive awareness of their role in educating the child.
+The corner of the triangle representing the child is his or her intellectual, social, and affective identity, which is formed at the interface with others.
+The corner relating to the teacher is an entry point of the educator’s self and their metacognitive awareness of their role in educating the child.
 The corner relating to the parent is the entry point for the child’s familial and cultural identity and the broadening relationships with the community beyond the family.

 The triangle rests in a space of trust and contribution.

-It is customary in the Reggio Emilia preschools and infant-toddler centres to hold meetings with parents to discuss the learning their children are engaged in.
+It is customary in the Reggio Emilia preschools and infant-toddler centres to hold meetings with parents to discuss their children's learning.
 The points of view are sought and taken seriously.

 How does participation link with neuroscience?

-As mentioned before, one of the most important preconditions for efficient brain development is a feeling of security.
+As mentioned, one of the most essential preconditions for efficient brain development is a feeling of security.
 If we do not feel comfortable in our environment, we become stressed.
-The outcome of stress is that our prefrontal cortex resources become restricted.
+Stress restricts our prefrontal cortex resources.
 Our body responds to stress by raising our heartbeat and introducing adrenalin into our bloodstream.
-We breathe more quickly and our hands become sweaty.
-We are focussing on fight or flight.
+We breathe more quickly, and our hands become sweaty.
+We focus on fight-or-flight.

-In the conception of the triangle of relationships, the children are so secure, that they can give all their attention to the task at hand.
-They are harnessing all their cognitive functions to identify and optimise opportunities for learning.
+In the triangle of relationships conception, the children are so secure that they can give all their attention to the task at hand.
+They harness all their cognitive functions to identify and optimise learning opportunities.
 The Reggio Emilia approach views the child holistically.
-They accept the child on his/her own terms and the sense of belonging and nurturing is the basis of everything else.
+They accept the child on his/her terms, and the sense of belonging and nurturing is the basis of everything else.
 If this sounds repetitive, it is because the general organisation of the enterprise emphasises this belonging.

-In attachment theory, first outlined by John Bowlby, this sense of belonging is what has us develop in a healthy and balanced way (Bowlby, 1977).
-It is important to raise the idea that it is not only the children but educators and families themselves who benefit from this sense of attachment.
+In attachment theory, first outlined by John Bowlby, this sense of belonging helps us develop in a healthy and balanced way (Bowlby, 1977).
+It is important to raise the idea that not only children but educators and families benefit from this sense of attachment.

 C. Principles that encapsulate the METHODOLOGY of the schools